LowellMasibo/Athlete-fitness-calculator/README.md

 This tool processes BMI and VO2 max values for all athletes and provides a structured way to evaluate their fitness progression during training camp.

-If you'd like, I can also add:

-✅ Installation instructions
-✅ How to run your Python code
-✅ Example output
-✅ Screenshot section
-Just let me know!